-By some refined analysis, we obtain that with high probability, this term is a lower bound of the $L^\infty$-loss, i.e. $\|\widehat f_{\gamma,B}-f\|_\infty\gtrsim \|Y_{J_n,k^*}\psi_{J_n,k^*}\|_\infty.$ Taking expectation and using \eqref{eq.lowerbd_heur}, this gives the lower bound of Theorem \ref{thm.neccesary_cond}.
+By some refined analysis, we obtain that with high probability, this term is a lower bound of the $L^\infty$-loss, that is, $\|\widehat f_1-f\|_\infty\gtrsim \|Y_{J_n,k^*}\psi_{J_n,k^*}\|_\infty.$ Taking expectation and using \eqref{eq.lowerbd_heur}, the lower bound of Theorem \ref{thm.neccesary_cond} follows.
 A complete proof can be found in the appendix.